govindrai/phase-0-handbook/README.md

 # Phase 0 Student Handbook

 This handbook is designed to help orient students to the Phase 0 experience.
-Please take the time to read each section.
 If you have any questions, please contact The Phase 0 Team at [phase0@devbootcamp.com](mailto:phase0@devbootcamp.com) or ask your teacher in your introductory session during your first week of Phase 0.

 ## Before you start Phase 0
 - [Phase 0 Prerequisites](phase-0-prerequisites.md)